-

 The first enslaved people were brought to Florida in 1526, almost 100 years before the British brought enslaved people to the northern colonies in 1619.

 Despite the existence of the slavery system, Florida also offered opportunities to achieve freedom.
-Similar to the Underground Railroad, Florida's "Saltwater Railroad" provided an escape: enslaved people who made it to Florida beaches often set out for the Bahams, where they established free communities.
+Similar to the Underground Railroad, Florida's "Saltwater Railroad" provided an escape: enslaved people who made it to Florida beaches often set out for the Bahamas, where they established free communities.

 Following Spain's transfer of Florida to Great Britain in 1821, many White Americans moved to Florida to profit from agriculture and the forced labor of enslaved persons.
 Enslaved people worked as house servants and as agricultural workers.